I, for one, refuse to just “lie back and enjoy it”….

 You know how difficult it is to look away from a train wreck as it’s happening?
 Well, the Democratic Party has been a continuously ongoing train wreck for the past eight months, and now it looks as though the locomotive just exploded.

 The wreck began, of course, in July of last year when Debbie Wasserperson Schultz (she prefers “Wasserperson” to her actual name of “Wasserman”, lest she be accused of gender bias) resigned as Chairman (“Chairperson”) of the Democratic National Committee after she was perceived by the rank-and-file of the Party to have cooked the campaign rules in favor of Hillary “You’re a Dead Man” Clinton and against Bernie “Come on Over for the Weekend” Sanders.
 (Whether she actually did or not is still being debated — it’s a matter of interpretation and personal bias.)
-Then there was the little incident of Donna “I Love Sergio Mendes” Brazile passing along questions that would be asked in the candidates’ debates to Hillary BEFORE the debate — that this was a clear-cut violation of ethics nobody debated.
+Then there was the little incident of Donna “I Love Sergio Mendes” Brazile passing along to Hillary questions that would be asked in the candidates’ debates BEFORE the debate — that this was a clear-cut violation of ethics nobody tried to pretend was otherwise.

 Then there was November 8, 2016.
 No need to say more about that….